About

 Collaborators past and present:

-Catherine Auger, Daniella Slowik, Marissa Angell (MLA/registered landscape architect), Dane Carlson (MLA), Juna Pfeifer, Emily Beach, Elena Thoman, Melissa Eloshway, Gracie Villa, Dana Hills, Parawee Wachirabuntoon.
+Tim Nottage, Catherine Auger, Daniella Slowik, Marissa Angell (MLA/registered landscape architect), Dane Carlson (MLA), Juna Pfeifer, Emily Beach, Elena Thoman, Melissa Eloshway, Gracie Villa, Dana Hills, Parawee Wachirabuntoon.